TheMaster1127/TheMaster1127/README.md

-**Software Developer**
+**Self-Taught Software Developer**
 ------------------

-I'm a Software Developer who can create Windows applications and automate repetitive tasks.
+I'm a Self-Taught Software Developer who can create Windows applications and automate repetitive tasks.
 Additionally, I can perform web scraping and web automation, all using AutoHotKey and some Python, maybe JavaScript for web automation.

 **AHK-to-js Project**